IMSoley/tasawwuf/README.md

 * Sainthood (Wilayah) and Nearness (Qurb)
 * A Sublime Way: The Sufi Path of the Sages of Makka

+### Seyyed Hossein Nasr

+* The Garden of Truth: The Vision and Promise of Sufism, Islam's Mystical Tradition [[Amazon](https://amzn.to/3r6mil6), [PDF](http://traditionalhikma.com/wp-content/uploads/2015/02/The-Garden-of-Truth-The-Vision-and-Promise-of-Sufism-Islams-Mystical-Tradition-by-Seyyed-Hossein-Nasr.pdf)]

+### Annemarie Schimmel

+* Mystical Dimensions of Islam [[Amazon](https://amzn.to/3kAdOjI), [PDF](https://archive.org/download/137665622MysticalDimensionsOfIslamAnnemarieSchimmel/137665622-Mystical-Dimensions-of-Islam-Annemarie-Schimmel.pdf)]
+* The Mystery of Numbers [[Amazon](https://amzn.to/3bMZzUJ), [PDF](http://www.cedarcitylodge.org/books/The-Mystery-of-Numbers.pdf)]

+### Idries Shah

+* The Way of the Sufi [[Amazon](https://amzn.to/3sv8yka), [PDF](https://idriesshahfoundation.org/storage/product_pdf/THE-WAY-OF-THE-SUFI_15-May-2015.pdf)]
+* Learning How to Learn: Psychology and Spirituality in the Sufi Way [[Amazon](https://amzn.to/3pYVXnG), [PDF](https://idriesshahfoundation.org/storage/product_pdf/5.LHTL_.pdf)]
+* The Sufis by Idries Shah [[Amazon](https://amzn.to/37YeA52), [PDF](https://idriesshahfoundation.org/storage/product_pdf/TS_UK_06-March-2015.pdf)]

+### Llewellyn Vaughan-Lee PhD

+* Sufism: The Transformation of the Heart
+* Love Is a Fire: The Sufi's Mystical Journey Home
+* The Bond with the Beloved: The Inner Relationship of the Lover and the Beloved
+* Spiritual Ecology: The Cry of the Earth

+### Kabir Helminski

+* The Knowing Heart: A Sufi Path of Transformation
+* In the House of Remembering: The Living Tradition of Sufi Teaching
+* Living Presence (Revised): The Sufi Path to Mindfulness and the Essential Self
+* The Drop That Became the Sea: Lyric Poems

+### Khaja Khan

+* Studies in Tasawwuf
+* The Secret of Ana'l - Haqq/Secret of I am the Truth

+### Nuh Ha MIM Keller

+* Sea Without Shore: A Manual of the Sufi Path
+* Reliance of the Traveller: A Classic Manual of Islamic Sacred Law
+* Etiquette With the Quran

 ### Others

+* Realities of Sufism by Shaykh Abd al-Qadir Isa
 * The Book Of Remembrances [Kitab Al-Adhkar] by Imam Al-Nawawi [[Amazon](https://amzn.to/3by3C7g), [PDF](https://archive.org/download/the-book-of-remembrances-kitab-al-adhkar/The%20Book%20Of%20Remembrances%20%5BKitab%20Al-Adhkar%5D.pdf)]
 * Virtues of The Prayers for Forgiveness by Imam Hasan al-Basri [[Amazon](https://amzn.to/2ZXHlKR), [PDF](http://www.zawiyah.org/zawiyah/PDFs/Prayers%20For%20Forgiveness.pdf)]
 * The Life, Personality and Writings of al-Junayd [[Amazon](https://amzn.to/3bEBJKW), [PDF](https://archive.org/download/TheLifePersonalityAndWritingsOfAlJunaydDrHAbdelKader/The-Life-Personality-and-Writings-of-Al-Junayd-Dr-H-Abdel-Kader.pdf)]